mainkoon81/Python-project-01-US-Bikeshare-Data/README.md

 - __func:__ `plt.hist(data, bins = range(,,))`, `plt.title('str: {}'.format(i))`,`plt.xlabel('str')`,`plt.show()`

 - **[CODE]**
- - question: Which city has the highest number of trips?
+ - question: Altough We don't have the dictinary with full entries, can we create some **summaries** using DictReader?
+Which city has the highest number of trips?
 Which city has the highest proportion of trips made by subscribers?
 Which city has the highest proportion of trips made by short-term customers?
  - func_01. number_of_trips(filename) :Define a function that reads in a file with trip data and reports the number of trips made by subscribers, customers, and total overall.
 ```
 data_file= {'Washington': 'C:/Users/Minkun/Desktop/classes_1/NanoDeg/1.Data_AN/L2/bike-share-analysis/data/Washington-2016-Summary.csv',